Designers in Residence 2019: Cosmic

 Located on the museum’s top floor, see the designers in action and find out what they are working on.
 Following their seven-month residency, the finished projects will be displayed in a collective showcase.

 Sign up to the Design Museum newsletter to be first to hear updates about the Designers in Residence.

 Today designers are engaged in shaping life at every scale, from the micro to the macro.
 At one end of the spectrum, they use gene editing software and synthetic biology to develop biological parts and systems.
 At the other end, designers also collaborate with scientists and engineers to address planetary scale problems, such as designing for the Anthropocene – or, indeed, inter-planetary ones, such as space travel.
 The growing ambition to reach Mars – explored in the Design Museum's upcoming Mars exhibition – has opened a debate about the human colonisation of untouched planets.
 This cosmic scale of activity brings design into contact with science, ecology and the supernatural, and raises questions about what it means to be human.
 There are issues of under-representation here, with movements like afro-futurism imagining a more inclusive future.
 Meanwhile, the use of astrology, crystals, and meditation highlight our spiritual desire to believe in something ‘bigger’ than ourselves.

-Designers are encouraged to interpret the brief as openly as possible.
+Designers were encouraged to interpret the brief as openly as possible.

 Mále Uribe Forés is exploring the surface of materials as a medium to create alternative narratives and worlds.
 Mále will use the residency to explore spatial surfaces as cosmic portals which help us to consider some of the complex systems surrounding human and environmental issues.